marancibia/marancibia.github.io/oml4py-adb/provision-adb-oml/provision-adb-oml.md

 ### Prerequisites

-* Sign up for a Free Tier Oracle Cloud account.
+* Sign up for a Free Tier Oracle Cloud account (check the **Get Started** Lab in this workshop for instructions) or use your own paid Oracle Cloud account.

-> **Note:** You may see differences in account details (eg: Database Name is different than yours) as you work through the labs.
+> **Note:** You may see differences in account details in the screenshots (eg: Database Name is different than yours) as you work through the labs.
 This is because of the flexibility of choice you will have when creating your own.

 ## Task 1: Provision an Oracle Autonomous Database